-The family of 4 producing only one liter of waste per year
+The family of 4 producing only half a liter of waste per year

-Pully (Lausanne) – Thursday December 3rd, 2015, the awaited conference of Béa Johnson.
+The awaited conference of Béa Johnson in Pully (Lausanne).
 Real spokeswoman of the zero waste lifestyle, the French established in San Francisco evoked her minimalist lifestyle, her family and the well-being resulting from her habits.
 Fullfilled with her life, she considers that possessing fewer things and consuming less in a general way simplifies her life, saves time and allows to better enjoy the experiences in life.

 The ZeroWaste Switzerland association had the opportunity to meet Béa for an interview.